Diabetic Emergencies Study Guide

 If blood sugar levels rise above 350 mg/dl, this results in a condition known as diabetic ketoacidosis.
-This is a life threatening emergency that is caused by either a complete lack of or too little insulin.
-This frequently occurs in newly diagnosed type one diabetic patient who has a stressful event in which glycogen is released but insulin intake is not adjusted accordingly.
-This results in elevated blood sugar levels, excessive break down of energy stores, which causes increased accumulation of acids in the body that cause dehydration.
-The signs and symptoms are; fruity odor to breath, dry mucous membranes, orthostatic hypotension, supine hypotension, fatigue, increased thirst, increased urination, increased hunger, tachycardia, abdominal pain, vomiting from the acidosis, altered mental status.
+This is a life-threatening emergency that is caused by either a complete lack of or too little insulin.
+This frequently occurs in a newly diagnosed type one diabetic patient who has a stressful event in which glycogen is released but insulin intake is not adjusted accordingly.
+This results in elevated blood sugar levels and excessive break down of energy stores, causing increased accumulation of acids in the body that cause dehydration.
+The signs and symptoms are; fruity odor to the breath, dry mucous membranes, orthostatic hypotension, supine hypotension, fatigue, increased thirst, increased urination, increased hunger, tachycardia, abdominal pain, vomiting from the acidosis, altered mental status.
 You may notice Kussmaul’s respirations due to the body’s attempt to relieve excess CO2 from the acidosis.
 Patients with type 2 diabetes rarely experience DKA.
-This is because insulin is still secreted from the pancreas and is enough to prevent uncontrolled breakdown of glycogen.
+This is because insulin is still secreted from the pancreas and is enough to prevent the uncontrolled breakdown of glycogen.

 Treatment for DKA is fluids and insulin.
 Patients will most likely be very dehydrated.
 Unless the patient is hypotensive, fluid replacement should be gradual to prevent complications secondary to overaggressive treatment.
 1 to 1.5 L of normal saline is usually given within the first hour.
-Monitor patient closely to prevent pulmonary edema and transport to the hospital.
-Usually fluids replacement is efficient treatment in the prehospital setting.
-Once patient arrives at the ER, insulin can be administered either through a drip or IM injections.
+Monitor patients closely to prevent pulmonary edema and transport to the hospital.
+Usually, fluids replacement is an efficient treatment in the prehospital setting.
+Once the patient arrives at the ER, insulin can be administered either through a drip or IM injections.

 Hyperosmolar Hyperglycemic Nonketotic Coma (HHNC)

-HHNC is the result of elevated glucose levels in patents with type two diabetes.
-This results when blood glucose levels reach in access of 600 mg/dl.
-They signs and symptoms are similar to DKA except onset of symptoms are more insidious compared to DKA.
-Treatment revolves around ABCs, oxygen, ventilatory support and fluid resuscitation.
+HHNC is the result of elevated glucose levels in patients with type two diabetes.
+This results when blood glucose levels reach an excess of 600 mg/dl.
+The signs and symptoms are similar to DKA, except the onset of symptoms is more insidious compared to DKA.
+Treatment revolves around ABCs, oxygen, ventilatory support, and fluid resuscitation.

 For patients with type one diabetes, there are many prescription drugs that may be encountered in the field.
-These are both long and short acting drugs.
-Short acting drugs that may be encountered are; Lispro (Humalog), Aspart (Novolog), and Glulisine (apidra).
-Long acting insulins that may be encountered are; Glargine (Lantus) and Detemir (Levemir).
-For type two diabetes some prescriptions that may be encountered by patients are; Metformin, Actos, Glucophage, and Glipizide.
+These are both long and short-acting drugs.
+Short-acting drugs include; Lispro (Humalog), Aspart (Novolog), and Glulisine (apidra).
+Long-acting insulins include; Glargine (Lantus) and Detemir (Levemir).
+Type two diabetic prescriptions include; Metformin, Actos, Glucophage, and Glipizide.